 Location: Redondo, Portugal

-The Santa Susana Archaeological Project is seeking applicants for its first season.
+The Santa Susana Archaeological Project is seeking applicants for its second season.

 This site, never before systematically excavated, holds a villa complex central to our understanding of the complex processes of colonization and settlement in this part of the Roman Empire.
 Preliminary work at the site suggests a rich artifact assemblage dating to the first century C.E through the fifth century C.E.